JakobRobnik/Kepler-Dara-Analysis/README.md

 noise.py containts non-Gaussian outlier distribution and determination of it's parameters.

-If you have any issues please contact me at jrobnik@student.ethz.ch .
+If you have any issues please contact me at jakob_robnik@berkeley.edu .

 A new repository containing Gaussianized matched filtering for planet detections, look elsewhere effect in the planet search and more will follow.